 The first wood-and-earth motte and bailey castle was built in Hay during the Norman conquest of eastern Wales in the 11th century.
 It belonged to Philip Walwyn, and then, through marriage, it passed into the hands of Miles from Gloucester.
 The next owner was the de Braose family, which, at the end of the 11th or at the beginning of the 12th century, erected new fortifications, about 200 meters from the old castle.
 Around 1200, they made the expansion and rebuilding of the castle to stone one.

 During the First Baron’s War, Reginald de Braose joined the alliance against king John, who successfully attacked Hay on Wye in 1215.
 The next destructive fights took place in 1231, when the Welsh prince Llywelyn the Great attacked and burned the town and the castle.
 It was rebuilt by king Henry III two years later.
 During the Second Baron’s War, prince Edward captured the castle in 1263, but it was recaptured and burned by Simon de Montfort and Llywelyn ap Gruffudd the following year.
-The next destruction affected Hay during the Welsh rebellion of Owain Glyndŵr around 1401 and in 1460 during the War of Roses.
+Another destruction hit Hay in 1322 during the revolt against Edward II, in which the then owners of the castle from the de Bohun family joined in, then during the Welsh rebellion of Owain Glyndŵr around 1401 and in 1460 during the War of the Roses.

-In the 17th century the castle was considerably expanded by Howell Gwynne, which turned it into a renaissance manor house.
-In 1702, it was divided between various tenants and passed into the hands of the local Wellington family.
-Until 1812, its basement served as part of the town prison.
-In 1939 and once again in 1977, a great fire destroyed the interior of the castle.
+At the beginning of the 16th century, the keep of the castle was rebuilt on the initiative of Edward Staford, the third Duke of Buckingham, while in the 1660s, the castle was significantly expanded by James Boyle of Hereford, which turned it into a Renaissance manor.
+In 1702, the castle was divided between various tenants and passed into the hands of the local Wellington family.
+Until 1812 its basement served as part of the town prison.
+In 1939 and again in 1977, a great fire destroyed the interior of the castle.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.